Barnwell: The injuries shaking up the NFL playoff race

 Well, this includes just about everyone besides Malcolm Jenkins, who was last seen Sunday nipping at Alvin Kamara's heels on the fourth-and-6 go route the Saints ran for a touchdown to go up 45-7 in the fourth quarter.
 If Doug Pederson was famed for never taking his foot off the gas last season, Sean Payton hit the nitrous up 31 points on Sunday.

 The other defensive backs on the field on that play aren't exactly Eagles legends.
 Corey Graham had already been benched this season for Avonte Maddox, who went down in the first quarter with a knee injury.
 The center fielder on the play was Tre Sullivan, who spent 2017 on the practice squad and had six defensive snaps as a pro before playing 21 snaps against the Cowboys last week.
-Neither of them are a close approximation of Rodney McLeod.
+Neither of them is a close approximation of Rodney McLeod.

 At cornerback, Philly had Cre'von LeBlanc, Chandon Sullivan and De'Vante Bausby, none of whom made the active roster out of camp.
 The Eagles got limited snaps out of the returning Sidney Jones, who missed a key tackle on the 38-yard Mark Ingram run that opened the game for the Saints before leaving with a hamstring injury, and lost Rasul Douglas during the game with a knee injury.
 Ronald Darby is already on injured reserve.
 Jalen Mills was out with a foot injury.
 The Eagles were playing replacement-level defensive backs, Jenkins aside, against the league's most efficient passing attack.
 What happened next would qualify as a horror film.